 VRM in the States: Pennsylvania

-Pennsylvania currently has the Electronic Registration at DMVs component of Voter Registration Modernization in place.
+Pennsylvania currently has the Online Voter Registration and Electronic Registration at DMVs components of Voter Registration Modernization in place.
 Pennsylvania also has electronic pollbooks in at least one county.

 Advances in Voter Registration Modernization